 Ted Leonsis became the majority owner of Verizon Center and formed Monumental Sports & Entertainment (MSE).
-MSE includes ownership of the NBA’s Washington Wizards, the NHL’s Washington Capitals, the WNBA’s Washington Mystics.
-In 2016, MSE purchased an as-yet unnamed Arena Football League (AFL) team that will begin play in 2017 at Verizon Center.
+MSE includes ownership of the AFL's Washington Valor, NBA’s Washington Wizards, the NHL’s Washington Capitals, the WNBA’s Washington Mystics.
 The company owns and operates Verizon Center, which is annually ranked as one of the top ranked venues in the world by industry publications

 Venues Today.
 Monumental Sports & Entertainment also manages Kettler Capitals Iceplex, the training facility for the Washington Capitals, and

 EagleBank Arena at George Mason University.
 The District of Columbia and Events DC are building a new sports and entertainment facility in Southeast DC on the St. Elizabeth's East campus.
 The facility will feature a state-of-the-art training facility for the Washington Wizards and Washington Mystics and will also include a 5,000-seat arena, which will become the new home of the Washington Mystics.
 The facility is scheduled to open in the fall of 2018.
 Monumental Sports & Entertainment also owns and operates

 Monumental Sports Network, a digital platform that covers the region’s sports and entertainment news.
 Relaunched in 2016, the digital platform extended its coverage capabilities to mobile and OTT streaming devices on Android, iOS, Google Chromecast, Amazon Fire and Roku.